HOW MANY STATES REQUIRE FINANCIAL LITERACY?

 Since 2020, there’s been a clear shift in how states treat personal finance.
 Fast-forward to 2025, and more than half the country now mandates real-life money skills for graduation.
 According to the Council for Economic Education, the number of states requiring financial literacy for graduation jumped from 21 in 2020 to 36 by 2025.
 That includes all formats, not just standalone courses, but also integrated lessons or flexible options.

-But when we zoom in on states that specifically require a standalone personal finance course. think at least a semester dedicated to it, the official count sits at 29 states as of September 2025.
+But when we zoom in on states that specifically require a standalone personal finance course. think at least a semester dedicated to it, the official count sits at 30 states as of October 2025.

 And just to sprinkle in some recent updates:

-California hopped on board as the 26th state to pass the requirement in 2024, with full implementation by the 2030–31 graduating class.
+California hopped on board as the 26th state to pass the requirement in 2024, with full implementation expected by the 2030–31 graduating class.

 How States Deliver Personal Finance Requirements